England scrap specialist coaches and make duo redundant

 In 2017, England won World Cups at Under-17 and U20 level, the European Championships at U19 level and also the Toulon Tournament.

-However, Les Reed, who succeeded Ashworth as Technical Director at the end of 2018, has never been a believer in the specialist coaching system and financial pressures brought about by Covid-19 accelerated his desire to do away with it.
+However, Les Reed, who succeeded Ashworth as Technical Director at the end of 2018, has made the ultimate decision to scrap the specialist coaching system amidst the financial pressures brought about by Covid-19.

 This has meant the FA's specialist coaches - Aaron Danks (Head of Specialist Coaching), Mikey Harris (in-possession specialist), Richard Kyle (out-of-possession specialist), Tom Curtis (out of possession), Andy Edwards (out of possession), Rob Edwards (in possession) and Mark Robson (in possession) - all having to reapply for their jobs.